-With 10 seconds left in the first period players of both teams are assessed roughing minors.
-One of the players must go to the dressing room due to an injury.
+With 10 seconds left in the first period, a minor penalty is called on a player who must go to the dressing room due to an injury.
 Must they put a player in the Penalty Box to serve this penalty?
 If yes, does it have to be a player who was on the ice?
 When does it have to be someone on the ice?
 Where do you find this in the rule book?

 Rule states that they must substitute immediately for the injured player which shall serve the penalty until the injured player is able to return to the game.
 Any player may serve the penalty except the spare goalkeeper.
-Only goalkeepers' penalties have to be served by someone on the ice at the time of the infraction.
+Only goalkeepers' penalties have to be served by someone on the ice at the time the play is stopped and the penalty assessed.
 Rule 8.1 and Rule 27.1.